ajdillhoff/personal-site/content/notes/quicksort.md

 </div>
 <!--endtoc-->

+The lecture slides for these notes are available [here.](/teaching/cse5311/lectures/quicksort.pdf)

 Quicksort is a popular sorting algorithm implemented in many language libraries that has a worst-case running time of \\(\Theta(n^2)\\). **Why would anyone choose this as the default sorting algorithm if one like mergesort has better worst-case performance?** As you will see, the devil is in the details.
 Quicksort is often faster in practice.
 It also has a small memory footprint and is easy to implement.